YoichiroSugimoto/20211102_HP5_HIF_mTOR/doc/s10-additional-analysis/s10-3-comparison-with-orthogonal-methods.md

     studies](#import-the-results-of-previous-studies)
       - [Comparison of previously reported mTOR target genes](#comparison-of-previously-reported-mtor-target-genes)
+      - [Analysis of typical TOP genes in reported targets](#analysis-of-typical-top-genes-in-reported-targets)
   - [Analysis of the ability of HP5 to identify differential translation of previously reported targets](#analysis-of-the-ability-of-hp5-to-identify-differential-translation-of-previously-reported-targets)